Skip to main content

 Low testosterone, or hypogonadism, is strongly associated with a cluster of cardiovascular risk factors known as metabolic syndrome ∞ insulin resistance, central obesity, dyslipidemia, and hypertension.
 This metabolic disruption is a primary driver of the increased cardiovascular risk seen in hypogonadal men.
 Therefore, Testosterone Replacement Therapy (TRT) in men with clinically diagnosed hypogonadism is intended to restore metabolic homeostasis.

-By improving and shifting body composition, TRT can mitigate these underlying risk factors.
+By improving insulin sensitivity and shifting body composition, TRT can mitigate these underlying risk factors.
 The goal of a well-managed TRT protocol is to restore testosterone to a level that is physiologically optimal, not supraphysiological.

 The use of very high, supraphysiological doses of anabolic-androgenic steroids (AAS), as seen in some athletic contexts, is associated with significant cardiovascular harm.
 These high doses can lead to adverse lipid profiles (severely depressed HDL and elevated LDL), direct cardiac toxicity leading to left ventricular hypertrophy, and increased thrombotic risk.
 This underscores the principle that hormonal health is a matter of balance and physiological optimization, a concept that applies to both male and female endocrine systems.